google/googletest/googlemock/docs/kr/cook_book.md

  public:
   virtual ~MatcherInterface();

-  // Returns true iff the matcher matches x; also explains the match
+  // Returns true if the matcher matches x; also explains the match
   // result to 'listener'.
   virtual bool MatchAndExplain(T x, MatchResultListener* listener) const = 0;